rafaelmusetti/marvel-heroes/README.md

 - [React](http://facebook.github.io/react) is used for UI.
 - [React Router](https://www.npmjs.com/package/react-router) is used to manipulate routes.
 - [Redux](https://redux.js.org/) is used to manage application state.
-- [Ant Design](https://ant.design/) is used as a library of previously stylized components to give visual identity to the application.
 - [Jest](https://jestjs.io/) + [Enzyme](https://github.com/airbnb/enzyme) - is used for unit tests.
 - [CircleCI](https://circleci.com/) - is used for CI.